 Document supplier reliability, contract terms, and any dependencies.
 Over-reliance on a single supplier is a red flag; show diversification where possible

+Ecommerce logistics risk is a critical factor investors evaluate when considering funding opportunities.
 Securing venture capital funding can be a pivotal moment for any startup, but the process requires careful preparation and strategic thinking.
-Founders must understand what investors prioritize and tailor their approach accordingly.
+Founders must understand what investors prioritize.
+Then, tailor their approach accordingly.

 1. Highlighting Logistics Risk Management